lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 module.exports = mongoose.model( 'VideoModel', VideoSchema );
 ```

 This file defines our data structure for our video model, which provides us well formed objects as well as validation further down the line.

-### Creating a collection
+Notice how it's also defining our collection name, here: `{ collection : 'videos' }`.
+If you've named your collection anything but `videos` on mLab, this will need to reflect that.

 ### Favouriting a video